PriyanshuVijay1402/Independentkids/README.md

 - DELETE `/api/users/:id` - Delete user

 ## Development
+- `ollama serve` is no longer required since dev move onto Claude.
+If you'd like to use local LLM model, you can uncomment ollama related part to test.
+- a `Claude` API Key is needed.
+Please provide a key in .env file at root level
-Use `ollama serve` to start ollama, note that llama3.2:3b model will be needed Use `sudo service mongodb start` to start MongoDB
+- Use `sudo service mongodb start` to start MongoDB
+- Use `sudo service redis-server start` to start Redis
+- Use `npm run db` will do above two command all at once :)
-Use `npm run dev` to start both services simultaneously.
+- Use `npm run dev` to start the application server👍